 As always, you will need to adjust this to your individual needs and preferences.
 But many of us tend to fall into a pattern of “I really need this item”, simply because we’ve grown used to it so much in our day-to-day lives.
 But your life will be very different when you’re on a thru-hike.
 To not tap into that trap, make sure that for each and every item you add to the below list you ask yourself the question “If I ran out of this item on the trail, would I go out of my way to get it at the absolute next opportunity, no matter the cost, effort, or the time it takes?”
 If not, you probably don’t need it.

 But I also do think a long-distance hike should be fun, not torture.
 Saving weight is a key aspect for it to not be torture.
-But if your skin tends to be very dry and you know that if you don’t apply that organic natural vanilla coconut scented cream with a drop of aloe vera infusion at night you’re every movement will hurt the next day, then please pack that cream!
+But if your skin tends to be very dry and you know that if you don’t apply that organic natural vanilla coconut scented cream with a drop of aloe vera infusion at night your every movement will hurt the next day, then please pack that cream!
 But jokes aside, all our bodies are different and only you know best what you really need.
-No matter if that’s soothing eye drops, some cough drops, or extra strong sunscreen.
+No matter if that’s soothing eye drops, some lip balm, or extra strong sunscreen.

 To get you started, here’s my minimal toiletry packing list to take on a long-distance trail: